JEKO10/Fitness-Exercises/README.md

 ## Project overview

-Choose exercise categories and specific muscle groups, and search more than one thousand exercises with practical examples and related youtube videos.
+Choose exercise categories and specific muscle groups, and search for more than one thousand exercises with practical examples and related youtube videos.
 I also created pagination with react-paginate and a section for similar exercises for targeting muscle group or equipment.

 ## Built with